 httpRequestBody receives the unmarshaled request body (JSON or URL encoded)httpResponseBody is marshaled as the response (JSON)httpStatusCode of type int sets the response’s status codeThese arguments are often required when implementing a RESTful API.

 httpRequestBodyBy default, the body of a request to a functional endpoint is a JSON object that contains a named field for each of the function’s arguments.
-Consider the following RESTful functional endpoint Create:
+For an endpoint such as Create(p Person) (id int), the Person is nested under the argument name p in the request body.

 POST /persons HTTP/1.1